Engaging online training

 Recently, most of the activities undertaken by trainers have moved to the Internet.
 Google statistics also clearly indicate that interest in the topic of remote training or e-learning has increased significantly (about e-learning these days here).
 The reason for this trend is well known to all of us and, with a greater or lesser love for this form of learning, one has to face this reality.

 What characterizes the education industry in the broadest sense is development - so it didn't take long for newer and better proposals for conducting remote training.
 These solutions are, of course, aimed at the most effective transfer of knowledge.
 However, as is usually the case, implementing new methods comes with new challenges and uncertainties.
-One such challenge is the issue of sustaining the listeners' attention and, consequently, making the content conveyed memorable - and this is no mean feat, given the limitation of body movement and numerous external temptations...
+One such challenge is the issue of sustaining the listeners' attention and, consequently, making the content conveyed memorable - and this is no small feat, due to the limitation of body movement and numerous external temptations...

 Dependencies are noted, which - regardless of whether the training is conducted stationary or online - negatively affect the absorption of knowledge.
 We have already mentioned distractions.
 Few people will manage to take solid information from a lesson when their attention is focused, for example, on browsing social media.
 And while the listener may be physically present in class, his divided attention leads to a failure to remember most of the information being conveyed.